 Built-in navigation and location tracking is another excellent feature in smartwatches.
-It allows you to keep track of your location and also very helpful to navigate through unknown routes.
+It allows you to keep track of your location and is also very helpful to navigate through unknown routes.

 23. Listen to Music and Podcasts

 Smartwatches can meet your entertainment needs as well.
-If you are using a smartwatch with LTE, then you can listen to your favorite Spotify, Deezer or YouTube music playlist even without a smartphone with you.
+If you are using a smartwatch with LTE, then you can listen to your favorite Spotify, Deezer, or YouTube music playlist even without a smartphone with you.

 There are smartwatches without LTE that allows you to download your favorite playlist into your smartwatch so you can listen to them when you are not connected.

-If you do not have any premium music streaming app subscription, then you can transfer music from a laptop into your smartwatch.
+If you do not have any premium music streaming app subscription, you can transfer music from a laptop into your smartwatch.

 24. Your Hiking Partner

-If you love hiking and explore outdoors, then a smartwatch will be a perfect companion for you.
+If you love hiking and explore the outdoors, then a smartwatch will be a perfect companion for you.
 There are many rugged smartwatches out there that help you track your location, atmosphere pressure, direction even when you are not connected with a smartphone.